garethltm/obsibrain/2024 Semester 1/COMPSCI345 - Human-computer Interaction/Data Collection.md

 	3. Subjective Qualitative data
 		- Colour & Brand identity
 	4. Subjective Quantitative data
-2. Imagine you were tasked to evaluate the
+2. Imagine you were tasked to evaluate the [[User eXperience (UX)]] of Yahoo Sports for phone vs tablet.
+How would 'fit for purpose' goals differ for each?
+	- Is it usable with 1-hand for phone ([[Usability]])
+	- Phone: You are just using it to